http://www.mathedpage.org/space/index.html

 1. Symmetry and Transformations

 Symmetry is a great entry point into abstract algebra, an area of pure mathematics.
-Transformations provide a different approach to geometry than the one students usually experience in Geometry class.
+Transformations provide a different approach to geometry than the one students usually experience in a traditional Geometry class.
 These two topics are intimately connected, and we study them in depth.

 2. Dimensions, from 1 to 4